benjaminsnorris/bsn.io/_drafts/using-workflow-to-publish-to-github-pages.md

 ## Going meta
-One of the most fun things about writing this post describing my new process is actually using that new process.
+One of my favorite parts of writing this post describing my new process is using that process.
 I even added a step to publish and update drafts on my site so that I can preview them and make sure all of the links are working properly before publishing.
 So I have written this post in iA Writer, published a draft and a few updates to my blog using Workflow, and am now publishing and sharing the actual post using Workflow. 💥

 ## Onward